Proxy Voting Policy

 GESB reserves the right to determine the course of action taken with respect to proxy voting decisions.

-This could arise for a range of reasons.
-For example, where a particular issue is considered by the Board, the Investments Division or the appointed investment manager to create a perceived conflict of interest or heightened reputational risks for GESB or the Government of Western Australia.
+For example, where a particular issue is considered by the Board, the Investments team or the appointed investment manager to create a perceived conflict of interest or heightened reputational risks for GESB or the Western Australian State Government.

-In this circumstance, the Chief Investment Officer will make a recommendation to the Board, supported by internal analysis and external advice, on how to vote on a particular resolution and the Board will make its decision.
-The financial interest of members will take priority when determining GESB’s decision.
-If required, exercising of shareholder votes will be implemented via voting platforms in conjunction with GESB's custodian.
+In this circumstance, the Chief Investment Officer will make a recommendation to the Board, supported by internal analysis and advice, on how to vote on a particular resolution, and the Board will make its decision.
+Any decision made by the Board will consider the voting guidance within this policy.

 4. Reporting and disclosure

-GESB requires its appointed investment managers to report:
+GESB requests that its appointed investment managers report:

-• Where an appointed investment manager relies on a proxy adviser to inform its voting, notification is required when the vote cast differs from that of its adviser
+• Where an appointed investment manager relies on a proxy adviser to inform its voting, notification when the vote cast differs from that of its adviser

 • Any votes an appointment investment manager considers to be contentious (which may include shareholder proposals), together with supporting rationale for voting decisions and details of engagement activities undertaken in lead up to the vote

-Voting records will be maintained by GESB’s custodian via its preferred platform ProxyEdge and made available at the request of the Board.
+Voting records will be maintained by GESB’s custodian and made available to GESB on request.

-Reports summarising GESB’s proxy voting activities will be provided to the Investment Committee on a quarterly basis.
+Reports summarising GESB’s proxy voting activities will be provided to the Investment Committee quarterly.
 Subject to the Committee’s consideration, similar reports may be provided to the Board.

 5. Review